SpikeHD/Titune/README.md

 # Features

-* Entirely client-side.
-Zero backend for time or song syncing
+* Entirely client-side
-* Create your own radio based on a YouTube playlist
+* Create your own based on a playlist
+* Host your own instance
+* Customize preferred codec, Invidious instance, and more!

+# Notes

+* DRM protected content is not playable

 # Thank you